hayer969/dotfiles/dotfiles/Arch_settings/My wants.md

       sudo btrfs subvolume delete {path to subvolume or snapshot}

   Suppose you make a big mess and you want to roll back to a known good state.
 It’s a good thing you made a snapshot before the mess happened.
-First unmount the mangled subvolume, then mount the snapshot in its place.
-If you decide you don’t need the mangled subvolume anymore you can delete it and rename the snapshot with the same name as the mangled subvolume, so you don’t have to change configuration files like /etc/fstab.
-Use our old friend the mv command for renaming:
+First unmount the mangled subvolume, delete mangled subvolume, create snapshot from backup one with name mangled subvolume:

+      sudo btrfs subvolume delete {path to mangled subvolume}
-      mv {path to snap} {path to subvolume}
+      sudo btrfs subvolume snapshot {path to backup snapshot} {path to mangled subvolume}

 + BTRFS - disk usage: